 - Grain free Thanksgiving stuffing [Against All Grain]

 Truly, I don’t know why gravy has such a reputation for being hard to make.
 It’s not.
+Homemade gravy starts with broth (and some pan drippings for extra goodness) and can be thickened with a number of ingredients.
+All purpose flour is common, but cornstarch works, too.

 - Gluten free gravy [Gutsy by Nature]